-To increase the exports of value added processed foods from Australia we must have a national coordinated plan.
+To increase the exports and local production of value added processed foods from Australia we must have a national coordinated plan.

 Any plan will have to be commissioned by our federal government on a bipartisan agreement that remains in place for the long term.
 It will require the cooperation of all states and territories; it will require the involvement of the existing food production industries and the agricultural sector.
 It will require cooperation from Treasury who have the power to adjust taxation legislation.
 It will require the involvement of the finance sector both banking and superannuation.
 For any plan to increase value added processed food products from Australia work it will have to address the critical issue of return on investment.

 For value added food processing in Australia to be sustainable it has to be profitable and generate at least a 20% return on investment.
 The current returns on investment are reduced to around 6.0% as a result of internal taxes, imposed by Local, State and Federal, Australian Governments.
 A return of 6.0% is not high enough to attract investment to an industry where risks fluctuate.

 The food industry as it stands today produces about $100 billion per year.
 We export about $34 billion of food and import about $31 billion of food.
 About 60% of this food is sold through the supermarkets, the remainder through foodservice takeaways and independents.

 The industry represents 32%of the Australian manufacturing sector (The Job Makers)and directly employs 273,000 people.

 The current new capital investment into the industry per year is $2.9 billion.
 Considering it requires an initial investment of $200,000 in processing equipment in order to manufactures a million dollars’ worth of processed food a year and the plant and machinery require replacement within a maximum of ten years to remain competitive and to counter wear and tear, keep up with technology and comply with hygiene standards.